 We are the Democrats – the party of the people, the party of good government.
 We believe in the values of community, dignity, equality, fairness, respect, and tolerance.
 We believe that through good government great things are accomplished.
 We pledge ourselves to a government that serves and protects its people, with liberty and justice for all.

-The Walla Walla County Democrats meet at 6:30 p.m. on the 2nd Tuesday of each month, in the Board Room of the Walla Walla School District Building, 364 S Park St, Walla Walla.
+The Walla Walla County Democrats meet at 6:30 p.m. on the second Tuesday of each month.
+The meetings are both in person and virtual.
+We meet in person in the board room of the Walla Walla School District Building, 364 S. Park St., Walla Walla.
+To attend virtually, contact us for details or sign up for our mailing list.
 Everyone is welcome.

 Vice Chair 2